JiangXL/BIO302-Modern-Biotechnolgy-2018/module-4-ref/jc4.md

-# The network of memory consilidation
+# Engrams and circuits crucial for systems consolidation of a memory